danialebrat/ProfMailer/README.md

 ## How to Use

-To use ProfMailer, prepare the following files:
+To use ProfMailer,
+download [the app](https://github.com/danialebrat/ProfMailer/blob/main/dist/ProfMailer.exe) from dist folder and prepare the following files:

 ### CSV File